Reference Library

 Keywind/Keyset Movements

-Keywind/Keyset movements can be set into a case in any rotational position since the stem does not engage the movement.
-However, cases were speicifcally manufactured to display the movement in an open face or hunting position, aligning the winding arbor to the keyhole.
+Keywind/Keyset movements can be fitted into a case in any either position since the stem does not engage the movement.
+Cases were specifically manufactured to display the movement in an open face or hunting position while aligning the winding arbor to the keyhole.